Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 For large $N$, we have:

 Since $N$ is really an infinite quantity, we need to fully forget all subleading terms in (\ref{eq:Chebyshev}).
-Because of this, there are no descendants and agrees with Melzer's non-Archimedean CFT axioms \cite{melzer}, and Chebyshev polynomials do not serve as counterparts of the usual degeneracy-counting function $1/\eta(-1/\tau)$ in 2D CFTs.
+Consequently, there are no descendants and agree with Melzer's axioms on non-Archimedean CFTs \cite{melzer}, and Chebyshev polynomials do not serve as counterparts of the usual degeneracy-counting function $1/\eta(-1/\tau)$ in 2d CFTs.